eligrey/speculative-request-control/README.md

 Websites should be able to opt-out of eager speculative requests and be able to accept responsibility for their own site performance.

-Giving site owners control over speculative requests improves the security implications of generating dynamic `<meta>` CSPs at runtime based on private locally-stored tracking consent data.
-Currently, client-side-generated `<meta>` CSPs are effectively unenforced until `DOMContentLoaded` due to speculative requests.
-With speculative requests disabled, these CSPs can be effectively applied and enforced immediately.
+Giving site owners control over eager speculative requests improves the security implications of generating dynamic `<meta>` CSPs at runtime based on private locally-stored tracking consent data.
+Currently, client-side-generated `<meta>` CSPs are effectively unenforced until `DOMContentLoaded` due to eager speculative requests.
+With eager speculative requests disabled, these CSPs can be effectively applied and enforced immediately.

 ### What is an eager speculative request?